 The Fulakunda hate to feel alone.
 However, they tend to hide their feelings, and the need for love and companionship is not expressed in public.
 Only through songs is this need freely acknowledged.
 The Fulakunda are friendly and hospitable.
-Nevertheless, friendships remain at superficial levels for many years, especially among women.

-The Fulakunda are a Muslim people, follow the teachings of Mohammed, and adhere strongly to virtues and good morals such as justice, honesty, generosity, and patience.
+The Fulakunda are a Muslim people, follow the teachings of Mohammed, and adhere to virtues and good morals such as justice, honesty, generosity, and patience.
 Some Fulakunda have converted to Islam from old animistic beliefs within the last 60 years.
 Leather pouches having verses from the Koran often replace other types of charms.

 The Fulakunda think of the village as a place of rules and obligations - a place for socially acceptable behavior.
 The bush, on the other hand, is a place of freedom, where they can act according to their own needs.

-Although some Christian resources are available to them, only a very small number of Fulakunda have become Christians.
+Although some Christian resources are available, only a very small number of Fulakunda have become Christians.
 Only six years of education is provided for children, but many leave school earlier.
 Many village children don't even start school.
 Those who continue their education often can't find higher paying jobs and return to the villages.
 Perhaps Christian teachers will have the greatest opportunity to work among these Muslims.

 The Fulakunda are very devoted to Islam, probably because they were responsible in helping spread it throughout much of Africa.
 Fervent prayer is needed to break the stronghold Islam has on their lives.

 Ask the Holy Spirit to grant wisdom and favor to mission agencies focusing on the Fulakunda.